BNewing/bnewing.github.io/README.md

 # Personal Website

 This is my personal website.
-It contains my CV, info about my code portfolio, links to all of the blog posts that I've written on various sites and a contact page with a contact form.
-It passes Level 1 and Level 2 of the [IndieWeb](https://indiewebify.me/)
+It contains info about my code portfolio, links to all of the blog posts that I've written on various sites and a contact page with a contact form.
+It passes Level 1 and Level 2 of the [IndieWeb](https://indiewebify.me/), and also parts of Level 3.

 You can view the site here: